AILAB-CEFET-RJ/fusion2025/README.md

 # Fusion2025: Data Fusion for Precipitation Nowcasting in a Spatiotemporal Context

-In this repository we employ data fusion techniques to propose an algorithm that integrates pluviometric data from surface stations with observations from the ERA5 reanalysis model, incorporating data from the Sirenes, INMET, and AlertaRio station networks.
+In this repository we employ data fusion techniques to propose an algorithm that integrates pluviometric data from surface stations with observations from the ERA5 reanalysis model, incorporating data from sirens (Websirens), Weather Stations (INMET) and Rain Gauge Stations (AlertaRio) networks.

 ## Requirements